 Would you like your students to be more engaged in your STEM courses?
+Are you thinking about equity and how you can facilitate inclusivity in your course?
 Faculty Development invites you to join a group of STEM faculty to explore strategies to enrich your courses and promote student engagement to improve learning.
-This semester-long learning community supports supports faculty (tenure-track and lecturers), especially those teaching large lectures to enhance student learning gains.
+This semester-long learning community supports faculty (tenure-track and lecturers), especially those teaching large lectures to enhance student learning gains.

-Funding of $750 will be available to faculty who complete the program activities, which includes attendance and active engagement at weekly meeting and participation in activities, including discussion posts.
+Funding of $1500 will be available to faculty who complete the program activities, which includes weekly attendance (with cameras on) to a Zoom meeting, active engagement at weekly meetings (sharing reactions, reading about teaching & learning), and participation in activities, including discussion posts.

 “The Transforming STEM Teaching Faculty Learning Community (FLC) Program is developed by the Lawrence Hall of Science at UC Berkeley, in collaboration with their Center for Teaching and Learning.
 It is designed for faculty to: deepen their understanding of how people learn, develop active learning strategies to support student learning in STEM lecture courses, and reflect on their teaching practices.